kadeallendev/go-events/README.md

-# go-events
+# Go Events

-An event platform for creating an joining events
+An event platform where users can create and join events (think Faceboook Events).